jijiknair/newspjtdl/README.md

 (4)Real Time prediction of result using an unlabeled news article

-2.News Article Categorization Model
+2.News Article Categorization Model:
-#Code for Detecting if the news article is related to Palestine and categorize it under a new subcategory called "FreePalestine".
+Code for Detecting if the news article is related to Palestine and categorize it under a new subcategory called "FreePalestine".

-3.abstractcreation
+3.abstractcreation:
 Utilizes sumy library to generate a summary of a given article text using the LexRank algorithm.